wispborne/persean-chronicles/README.md

 ## Description

-Persean Chronicles is a mod for the game Starsector that add a small collection of one-off text-only quests to bars around the Persean Sector.
+Persean Chronicles is a mod for the game Starsector that adds a small collection of one-off text-only quests to bars around the Persean Sector.

 Requires LazyLib 2.5b or later.